kevinstl/minikube-easy/README.md

  Additionally minikube is resource intensive so you can reduce load on your workstation by not having to run a separate daemon instance to run docker commands.

-Execute minidocker-install.sh to make the minidocker available from any shell location.
+Execute minidocker-install.sh to make the minidocker command available from any shell location.

 `./minidocker-install.sh`